 Pasteurization of milk and milk products prevents Brucella transmission; other prevention approaches include avoiding contact with tissues and body fluids from infected animals.
 Cuts and abrasions, as well as mucus membranes, are areas where the bacteria can enter your body (wear protective clothing, gloves, etc., to minimize exposure).
-Foods of animal origin should never be eaten raw or undercooked because they may be contaminated with disease causing organisms su contaminated with disease-causing organisms such as Brucella.
+Foods of animal origin should never be eaten raw or undercooked because they may be contaminated with disease-causing organisms such as Bruxella.
 Further information is available at the CDPH and CDC websites.